aidanq06/PartnerLink/README.md

 # PartnerLink

 PartnerLink is an educational resource management system tailored for academic institutions.
 It provides a comprehensive platform for administrators and educators to efficiently oversee educational resources provided by different businesses and organizations the school has access to.
-This README outlines the key aspects of PartnerLink, highlighting its capabilities and guiding you through the setup process.

 <img src="https://i.imgur.com/WMOIVWc.png" alt="PartnerLink Logo">